nancyc0337/sep10-freedom-project/tool/learning-log.md

   * [Youtube](https://youtu.be/jhEfT9YjLcU?si=7MmcYtvEusZUHGti) + [Replit](Replit.com) + [Aframe.io](aframe.io)
   * Watched 5-7 minutes of this video: [Easily code a virtual reality web experience with A-Frame (WebVR)](https://youtu.be/jhEfT9YjLcU?si=7MmcYtvEusZUHGti)

-Link to my Tinkering: https://replit.com/@nancyc85/tinker#index.html
+Link to my Tinkering: [Click Here to See My Tinkering](https://replit.com/@nancyc85/tinker#index.html)

 * Created 3D shapes, change positions and color
   * How do I change the positions?
       Answer: "Let’s first go over 3D space.
 A-Frame uses a right-handed coordinate system.
 With the default camera direction: positive X-axis extends right, positive Y-axis extends up, and the positive Z-axis extends out of the screen towards us:"

 ![Alt text](image.png)

 [Aframe.io](aframe.io) shows a section of primitives.
 There is a lot more 3D shapes that I can use.